nint8835/bootleg.technology/docs/blog/posts/hunt-for-a-new-notes-app/candidates.md

 | Linux client | :x:                |       |
 | Web client   | :white_check_mark: |       |
 | iOS client   | :white_check_mark: |       |

+Coda seems to basically just be Notion with a greater emphasis on collaboration / business.
+It has much of the same feature set, with the addition of:

+- No-code applications that work with their equivalent of Notion's databases
+- Charts for databases
+- Further interactability - polling, buttons, sliders in the database, etc.

+For the basic case of note taking, it doesn't offer much more than Notion if you are the only person working on a set of notes.

 ### Craft